-- Paving for the 11.5 miles from the east end of the expressway near Moville to Correctionville is programmed for 2016.
+- Paving for the 11.5 miles from the east end of the expressway near Moville to Correctionville is programmed for 2016 and 2018.
 The 0.7-mile segment in Correctionville is programmed for paving in 2015.

 - Grading and paving of the remaining segments in Woodbury, Ida, and Sac counties has not been programmed.

 Sioux City: Designated along 7 miles of US 20's old alignment after the freeway bypass opened in 1979 (it began appearing on maps in 1981).
 It is one of the few business routes to straddle two states, even though signage is sparse in Nebraska.
 The route follows Dakota Avenue from I-129 northward through South Sioux City, NE.
 Then it joins US 77 across the Missouri into Iowa, I-29 for a short distance, and Gordon Drive eastward from downtown Sioux City to US 20.
 The segment from the I-29 split to US 20/75, which was (and is still officially part of) IA 12, is part of the National Highway System.
 (Terminus photos)

 Fort Dodge: Designated in 1990 along 13 miles of US 20's old

 alignment after the expressway bypass opened.
 The route enters via County

 Road D20, follows Kenyon Road and 5th Avenue South in Fort Dodge before